juankg18/IEEE_MantaRay/README.md

 # Code for Kinematic and Hydrodynamic Analysis of a Manta Ray-Inspired Robot
 ![image info](AbstractB.png)
-Resources and extra documentation for the manuscript "Kinematic and Hydrodynamic Analysis of a Manta Ray-Inspired Robot" published in IEEE Latin America Transactions.
+Resources and extra documentation for the manuscript "Kinematic and Hydrodynamic Analysis of a Manta Ray-Inspired Robot".
 The project hierarchy and folders description is as follows:
 1. Code
 2. Images
 3. Model